richorama/richorama.github.io/_posts/2015-09-25-storing-data.md

 ## Parsing form posts

 This page will post forms to us.
-Express doesn't handle HTTP bodies any more (it used to!), you need to install some middleware to handle the HTTP body.
-Let's use the `body-parser` modules.
+Express doesn't handle HTTP bodies any more (it used to!), you need to install some middleware to parse the HTTP body and convert it into an object (`req.body`).
+Let's use the `body-parser` module.
 Install it like this:

 {% highlight text %}
 > npm install body-parser --save